To my mind, one of the most paradigm-changing statements of the 20th century was from Nobel laureate and neuroscientist Roger Sperry:

 There appears to be two modes of thinking, verbal and nonverbal, represented separately in left and right hemispheres, respectively.
 Our educational system, and science in general, tends to neglect the nonverbal form of intellect.
 What it comes down to is that modern society discriminates against the right hemisphere.

-Because our culture is solely focused on perceiving the world through the analytical part of our brains, we haven’t understood how to access and draw on the extraordinarily creative powers that lie beyond our thinking.
+Because our culture is solely focused on perceiving the world through the analytical part of our brains, we haven’t understood how to access and draw on the extraordinarily creative and compassionate powers that lie beyond our thinking.